centminmod/centminmod-magento2/readme.md

  8540 root      20   0  157784   2188   1472 R   0.3  0.1   0:00.09 top
 ```

-In this configuration, PHP will always have at least 1 active process due to the Varnish Cache backend health check probe we defined at `/home/nginx/domains/magento.domain.com/public/pub/health_check.php` in Magento 2 generated Varnish Cache `/etc/varnish/default.vcl` config file.
+In this configuration, PHP will always have at least 1 almost active process due to the Varnish Cache backend health check probe we defined at `/home/nginx/domains/magento.domain.com/public/pub/health_check.php` in Magento 2 generated Varnish Cache `/etc/varnish/default.vcl` config file.

 In `/etc/varnish/default.vcl`